Lucifer179/cryptonite_taskphase_kaushik/Pondering Paths.md

 # Position Elsewhere

 So this one required me to change my directory to the root directory and that was presented as "You are not currently in the / directory."
 I was pretty confused cause I thought it was an error that they left it blank after /.
-But I tried doing that anyway and got the flag after which Ashwin explained to me that they asked me to set it to the root directory.
+But I tried doing that anyway and got the flag after which it was explained to me that the challenge requires me to set it to the root directory.

 # Home Sweet Home